pacav69/LastOSBuilder/readme.md

 ## introduction

-This builder allows the user to customise Windows 10 and Windows 11 and make adjustment such as wallpaper, applications and drivers to create a bootable ISO ready for deployment,\.
+This builder allows the user to customise Windows 10 and Windows 11 and make adjustments such as wallpaper, applications and drivers to create a bootable ISO ready for deployment.

 This builder is based on Last20Builder found [here](http://forum.lastos.org/index.php?threads/last20-ltsc-x64-2020-02.1866/)